GuilhermeCunha79/LMS_MicroserviceArchitecture/psoft-project-2024-g1/Docs/GlobalArtifacts/Documentation/TechnicalMemos/Data Persistence/TechnicalMemo1.1.md

 # Technical Memo 1.1

-## Problem:
+## Problem
-**Persisting data in different data models (e.g. relational, document) and SGBD (e.g.MySQL, SQL Server, MongoDB, Redis).
+The current system requires the ability to persist data across various data models (e.g., relational and document-based) and Database Management Systems (DBMS) such as MySQL, SQL Server, MongoDB, and Redis.
+Ensuring support for these varied persistence needs within a unified architecture presents challenges in scalability, maintainability, and flexibility.

-## Summary of Solutions:
+## Summary of Solution
-Adopt the following tactics:
-- **Reduce coupling** namely:
+To meet these requirements, we propose implementing the following strategies to reduce coupling and enhance flexibility:

-    - Use intermediary services to manage multiple providers;
+- **Intermediary Services**: Use intermediary service layers to manage interactions with multiple data providers, isolating business logic from specific DBMS dependencies.
-    - Abstract common services for authentication and user management;
+- **Abstracted Services**: Abstract common services, particularly for shared functionalities like authentication and user management, to support multi-model database operations.
-    - Defer binding to address configuration.
+- **Deferred Binding**: Implement deferred binding to load configurations dynamically at runtime, allowing flexibility in persistence selection without altering application code.

 ## Factors
+The solution must accommodate multiple client-specific requirements, where clients may have preferences or restrictions on data models and DBMS types.
+By decoupling the application logic from the persistence layer and enabling runtime configuration.

-## Solution:
+## Solution Breakdown
-1. **Use intermediary:**

-2. **Use abstract common services:**

-3. **Defer binding:**
+1. **Use Intermediary Services**: Intermediaries manage the interaction between application logic and various DBMS providers, isolating any DBMS-specific implementations and promoting flexibility in database choice.
+2. **Implement Abstracted Services**: Core services, such as authentication and user management, are abstracted to operate independently of specific DBMS, ensuring these essential functions are universally compatible.
+3. **Apply Deferred Binding**: Runtime configuration capabilities defer database binding until the deployment phase, allowing seamless switching between persistence types based on client requirements.
+Using @Value from Spring Boot is one option.

 ## Motivation
-- The motivation behind this solution is to ensure that the same codebase can support different client needs, particularly when clients have constraints regarding the data model and DBMS.
-By decoupling the application logic from the persistence layer and allowing for runtime configuration, we can achieve:
+The proposed solution aims to maintain a single codebase that can support diverse client requirements, especially when those needs involve distinct data models and DBMS.
+Decoupling the persistence logic provides multiple benefits:

-  - Scalability: Ability to support multiple data models and databases as client needs evolve.
+- **Scalability**: The ability to scale and support evolving client requirements for different data models and databases.
-  - Maintainability: Reduced coupling leads to easier maintenance and updates.
+- **Maintainability**: Reduced coupling simplifies future updates and minimizes technical debt.
-  - Flexibility: Supporting both relational and non-relational databases ensures that we can cater to a wide range of client requirements without major code changes.
+- **Flexibility**: Supporting both relational and non-relational databases expands potential client reach and reduces barriers to adoption.

 ## Alternatives
-- Direct Coupling: One alternative would be to tightly couple the application with a specific DBMS (e.g., MySQL).
-However, this approach reduces flexibility and makes the system harder to adapt when a new database is introduced.
+- **Direct Coupling to a Specific DBMS**: Tight coupling to a single DBMS (e.g., MySQL) is an alternative but sacrifices flexibility and hinders adaptation when new databases need integration.
-- Separate Codebases for Each DBMS: Another approach could be to maintain separate versions of the application for each supported DBMS.
-While this provides maximum optimization for each DBMS, it significantly increases development and maintenance efforts.
+- **Separate Codebases for Each DBMS**: Maintaining individual application versions for each supported DBMS could optimize performance but significantly increases development, testing, and maintenance overhead.
-- Database Abstraction Layers (e.g., JPA): Using frameworks like JPA for relational databases provides abstraction at the ORM level.
-However, it may not be suitable for non-relational databases without significant adjustments.
+- **Database Abstraction Layers (e.g., JPA)**: While frameworks like JPA provide ORM-level abstraction for relational databases, they require extensive adjustments to work with non-relational databases, limiting their effectiveness in a multi-model database context.

 ## Pending Issues
-- Complexity of Refactoring: How difficult and time-consuming will it be to refactor the current solution to support multiple persistence data models and DBMS?
-A detailed impact assessment is needed.
-- Identifying Modifications: Which parts of the system will require modification to accommodate new persistence strategies?
-This includes identifying areas where persistence logic is tightly coupled.
-- Supported Data Models and DBMS: Which data models and DBMS should be supported initially?
-According to the Product Owner, both non-relational (document) and relational models should be supported, including systems like H2, Oracle, MS SQL, and MongoDB.
+1. **Refactoring Complexity**: Determining the level of effort required to refactor the current system for multi-model data support requires a thorough impact analysis.
+2. **Identifying Modifications**: An assessment is needed to pinpoint areas with tightly coupled persistence logic and to identify required adjustments for compatibility with various data models.
+3. **Defining Supported Models and DBMS**: Initial support is planned for both relational and non-relational models, with potential targets including H2, Oracle, SQL Server, and MongoDB as priority DBMS according to product requirements.